Subscribe To My Feed

 "Since foam compresses, will I fall off the edge if I roll over at night?"

+Although people ask this, I don't know of anyone who's fallen out of bed and it hasn't been a problem for me.
 I sit on the edge of my mattress every morning and put my shoes on without any noticeable difference from a standard spring mattress.

 I also sleep right out on the edge of my mattress and have no feeling of falling off the edge.

-Many of the mattress companies have put an edge support into their mattresses trying to answer this objection but the edge supports usually aren't made of memory foam so you end up with less memory foam to sleep on at the edge of these mattresses.
+Many of the mattress companies have put an edge support into their mattresses trying to answer this objection, but the edge supports usually aren't made of memory foam so you end up with less memory foam to sleep on at the edge of these mattresses.

 "Do visco elastic foam mattresses have a smell?
 What causes it and is it toxic?"

 Many times your mattress will have an odor when you first receive it.
-The industry term for this is "off-gassing".
+The industry term for this is "off-gassing."
+It's caused by the manufacturing process and being packaged in material that doesn't breathe.

 Many people say the smell is similar to a new car smell and they don't object as long as it dissipates within a reasonable time.
 It's all part of the experience.